oat-sa/taohub-articles/forge/items-types/qti.md

 A standard
 ----------

-The QTI standard version 2.0 was first implemented as the main item type in TAO version 1.3.\
+The QTI standard version 2.0 was first implemented as the main item type in TAO version 1.3.<br/>

-From version 2.5, TAO moves from QTI 2.0 to 2.1.\
+From version 2.5, TAO moves from QTI 2.0 to 2.1.<br/>

-The implemention of the QTI standard enables TAO to be more open and interoperable with other systems.\
+The implemention of the QTI standard enables TAO to be more open and interoperable with other systems.<br/>

 The current available QTI features in TAO are:

 \* Import QTI Item (XML files compatible with [QTI 2.0](http://www.imsglobal.org/question/qti_v2p0/imsqti_infov2p0.html) or [QTI 2.1](http://www.imsglobal.org/question/qtiv2p1/imsqti_infov2p1.html))\